NorthChild/JS---Array-type-checker-/README.md

 # JS-Array type checker
-JS - have a prompt that feeds an array? want to keep the numerical data following some constraints? here it is:
+JS - have a prompt that feeds an array? want to keep the array following some constraints (only letters / only numbers?) here it is:

 i also include an html file so you can test and modify the code around